Christopher119/Project2-Try-Your-Luck/README.md

 ![Devices showing the responsive nature of the site](assets/readme-images/amiresponsive.png)

 This website is a simple lottery styled game.
-This site is targeted towards people who enjoy games of chance such as slots or gambling.
+This site is targeted towards people who enjoy games of chance such as slots or gambling and to appeal to users who may enjoy card pack openings such as with trading Card or Sports games.

 # Five UX Planes